This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 How can I switch the disk tier of small premium disks less than 64 GiB from P10 to P4 or P6?

-Can you resize existing Managed Disks from sizes fewer than 4 tebibytes (TiB) to new newly introduced disk sizes up to 32 TiB?
+Can I resize existing managed disks from sizes fewer than 4 tebibytes (TiB) to 32 TiB?

 What are the largest disk sizes supported by Azure Backup and Azure Site Recovery service?